 As for capacity, you can find water bottles that hold various amounts of liquid, from compact 8- or 9-oz varieties that hold a little over a standard glass of water to 32-oz behemoths that hold almost half the total water you need to drink each day.

 Most of our top water bottles come in a range of colors and designs.
 You can choose anything from basic black to a funky psychedelic pattern.

-Insulated water bottles, like the OuterEQ Water Bottle, are designed to keep cold drinks cold and hot drinks hot.
+Insulated water bottles are designed to keep cold drinks cold and hot drinks hot.

 While insulation isn't necessary in a water bottle, it's a nice feature to have, especially if you live in a hot climate.
 After all, who wants a "refreshing" sip of tepid water on a sweltering day?

 If you plan to sip while exercising, you'll probably want a model with an easy-open mechanism that you can operate with one hand.

 However, if you plan to drink your H2O at home or at your desk, the standard screw top variety should suit you just fine.